ET-Hijack/ET-Hijack/README.md

 - 👋 Hi, This is ET Comp
 - 👀 I’m interested in Computer Science, Software Development and Video Production
-- 🌱 I’m currently learning CEH and Web Development
+- 🌱 I’m currently learning CEH and working on Web Development, Android Application Development
 - 💞️ I’m looking to collaborate on Software projects
 - 📫 How to reach me
 - On Youtube - https://www.youtube.com/c/ETComp